finitesphere/gnome-conquest-pygame/README.md

 - [ ] Sounds
 - [ ] Different game modes
 - [ ] Option to import images and place them on tiles
+- [ ] Stylized art direction (Frame the game with graphics of an old terminal)